codepks/LearningWPF/README.md

 </Window>
 ```
 Step 4: Set DataContext in Code-Behind
-Finally, set the DataContext of the MainWindow to an instance of the MainViewModel in the code-behind file (MainWindow.xaml.cs).
+1. Finally, set the DataContext of the MainWindow to an instance of the MainViewModel in the code-behind file (MainWindow.xaml.cs).
+2. MainViewModel is the one responsible for displaying which view will be displayed in front
 ```
 using System.Windows;